 Greenwald got the documents from Snowden, who obtained them from his lawyers in Hong Kong.— Charlie Savage

 The first red flag was the redaction of the name that was written to the left of Mr. Jonathan Man’s name on page 1 of the Pang & Associates (P&A) memo.
-This name would be one of the lawyers that represent Snowden at Ho Tse Wai & Partners.
+This memo was addressed to the lawyers that represent Snowden at Ho Tse Wai & Partners.
 Accordingly, the redacted name would be one of Snowden’s lawyers who had been involved in this matter.

 The redactions that are found within the remainder of these documents contain notable differences.
 The most notable difference is that Greenwald’s redactions are white while Savage’s are black.

-The identical redactions on the Pang & Associates documents is evidence that those specific redactions were already in place before the files reached Greenwald.
-They would have been put there by Snowden’s lawyers.
-In consideration of those origins, it is reasonable to infer that one of the lawyers did not want their name associated with these documents.
-Hence, the redaction in figure 1.
+The identical redactions on the Pang & Associates documents show that those specific redactions were already in place before the files reached Greenwald.
+Therefore, the redaction of the name of one of Snowden’s lawyers was made prior to transmission and is indicative that said lawyer had their name excluded from these documents.

 There are two additional redactions in the three-page P&A memo that are informative.
 Those are the redactions within the body of the memo and at the beginning of page 2.
 An inspection of page 1 and 2 reveals that the redaction that occurs on page 2 is obscuring item 2 on the provided list.